 Yes.
-All employees, passengers and visitors are required, per CDC age and medical condition guidelines, to wear face coverings on all public airport property effective Monday, May 18.
+All employees, passengers and visitors are required, per CDC age and medical condition guidelines, to wear face coverings on all public airport property.
 For each airline’s guidelines regarding wearing masks/face coverings in flight, click here or check your airline’s website.

 Is PIT still open?

 Yes.
 PIT is open and remains fully operational to support essential travel.
 However, airlines have adjusted their schedules to address the decrease in travel demand.
 Customers should check with their airlines on the status of their flight before leaving for the airport.
 Airline Contact Information.